FAQ

 Updated animations

-As when you created your player originally, set up the correct number of directions for the character with the associated direction angles, as well as the direction, idles and speak animations pointing at your newly created animations.
+Just like when you created your player originally, set up the correct number of directions for the character with the associated direction angles, as well as the direction, idle, and speak animations pointing at your newly-created animations.

 Updated animations